Tax Planning in Madison County, IL

 • $20,800 for head of household

-If your deductible income is more than the above, you can count up each deduction you're eligible for one by one.
-The disadvantage is that doing your taxes takes longer, and you will have to document why you are eligible for the deduction when you send your returns.
+If more income that shouldn't be taxed than the above, you can count up each deduction you're eligible for individually.
+The downside is that it will take longer to fill out your return, and you have to prove each deduction.

-Roth IRAs and Traditional IRAs differ in how they affect your taxes.
-Savings you put into a traditional IRA can be deducted from your taxable income, and the money is not taxed until you withdraw it.
-Money put into a Roth IRA are not deductible, but you will not be taxed on the withdrawal, as long as you are over 59 1/2 and have had the account for at least five years.
-Your unique situation will determine whether a Traditional or Roth IRA is preferable in terms of tax planning.
-For instance, if you anticipate have more tax liability down the road, you can convert money from a traditional IRA to a Roth IRA to pay taxes on the transfer, and enjoy tax-free withdrawals when you need the money in retirement.
+Roth IRAs and Traditional IRAs both offer tax benefits in different ways.
+Contributions to a traditional IRA may be fully or partially deductible, and the money is not taxed until you withdraw it.
+Money put into a Roth IRA are not deductible, but the money grows tax free.
+Your age, income, and other factors will determine what may be better for you for your tax planning.
+For instance, if you anticipate have more tax liability in the future, you can transfer savings from a traditional IRA to a Roth IRA to pay taxes on the conversation, and enjoy tax-free withdrawals when you need the money in retirement.

-If you're have freelance income, there are also retirement plans available, like a One-Participant 401(k) Plan, and you can deduct your contributions there.
+If you're self-employed, there are also retirement plans available, like a One-Participant 401(k) Plan, and you can deduct the savings you put there from your taxable income.

 • Tax-Loss Harvesting